 The non-ladder ranks include instructional and research faculty.
-Yale Jackson School non-ladder instructional ranks include Lecturer, Senior Lecturer, Senior Lecturer II, Senior Fellow (appointed at rank of Lecturer), and visiting faculty.
-These are primarily teaching appointments, providing experience and expertise that the school views as essential but otherwise lacks.
-Polices on research faculty conform to those established for the University; see Section XVII below.
+Yale Jackson School non-ladder instructional ranks include lecturer, senior lecturer, senior lecturer II, senior fellow (appointed at rank of lecturer), professor in the practice, and visiting faculty.
+These are primarily teaching appointments, providing experience and expertise that the School views as essential but otherwise lacks.
+Polices on research faculty conform to those established for the University; see Section XVIII below.
+All appointments to the non-ladder ranks carry no presumption of reappointment and no expectation of permanent employment by the University.
+Reappointment will depend on the continued need for the position, the availability of resources for the position, and the performance of the individual.